-If you're a developper, you probably use toolbars in your applications.
+If you're a developer, you probably use toolbars in your applications.
 Each command in a toolbars is represented by a button containing an icon.
 When you create your toolbar, in addition to creating the buttons, you must populate it with the images you want to associate with each button.
 This is done through Image Lists objects (read more about Image Lists).
 First you must create and populate an Image List, then associate it to the toolbar.
-Note that modern UI SDKs and developement libraries such as MFC permit associating the images directly to the toolbars.
+Note that modern UI SDKs and development libraries such as MFC permit associating the images directly to the toolbars.
 The Images Lists are created in background, so you don't have to deal with this.

 To populate the toolbars, you can add each image separately from an icon file (ICO format), but this is not recommended.
 Instead, it is much easier to use a wide bitmap containing several images placed side-by-side.
 That way, all the images are added automatically in one single operation.
 This image is called an "Image Strip" or "Bitmap Strip":

 Image lists support image strips in different color dephs: 4 BPP (16 colors), 8 BPP (256 indexed colors), 24 BPP (RGB true color) and 32 BPP (RGB true color with alpha channel).
 In 32 BPP images, the transparency is natively coded in the alpha channel.
 It permits creating nice toolbars with smooth edges and shadows.